Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Preliminaries

 \emph{Completely split improved relative train track (CT) maps } are topological representatives with particularly nice properties.
 In particular, for each edge $E$ in each irreducible stratum, the path $f_\#(E)$ is completely split.
 Moreover, for each taken connecting path $\alpha$ in each zero stratum, the path $f_\#(\alpha)$ is completely split.
 CT maps are guaranteed to exist for \textit{rotationless} (see Definition 3.13 \cite{FH-11}) outer automorphisms, as has been shown in the following Theorem 4.28 from \cite{FH-11}. \begin{lemma} For each rotationless $\phi\in \out$ and each increasing sequence $\mathcal{F}$ of $\phi$-invariant free factor systems, there exists a CT map $f:G\rightarrow G$ that is a topological representative for $\phi$ and $f$ realizes $\mathcal{F}$. \end{lemma}

-Feign-Handel \cite{FH-11} showed that there exists some $k>0$ such that, given any $\phi\in\out$, $\phi^k$ is rotationless.
+Feighn-Handel \cite{FH-11} showed that there exists some $k>0$ such that, given any $\phi\in\out$, $\phi^k$ is rotationless.
 So given any outer automorphism $\phi$, some finite power of $\phi$ has a completely split improved relative train track representative.
 In the body of our work, we will use CT's defined in the work of Feighn-Handel in \cite{FH-11}.
-In particular, we will use the properties given in \cite[Definition 1.29]{HM-20}.
+In particular, we will use the properties given in \cite[Definition 1.29]{HM-20} assume all exponentially growing outer automorphisms are rotationless.